calmjs/calmjs/src/calmjs/README.rst

 utils
     Utilities for use from within calmjs (maybe elsewhere).
 Must NOT inherit from other calmjs modules.
+As a result this is safe to be imported from any ``test_`` modules.

 base
     Module providing Base* classes.
 Should only inherit from utils and